IDNT/prometheus-helm-addons/README.md

 # prometheus-helm-addons

-Provides kubernetes helm charts for prometheus.
+Provides a kubernetes helm charts for prometheus.
 The charts are intended as an addon to prometheus deployed from [Openstack-Helm-Infra](https://github.com/openstack/openstack-helm-infra/).